certanet/firepyer/README.md

 ## Usage

 All functionailty for interacting with an FTD device is contained within the Fdm class and it’s methods.
-Authentication is taken care of transparently when calling a method, so this doesn’t need to be done implicitly.
+Authentication is taken care of transparently when calling a method, so this doesn’t need to be done explicilty.

 Import the Fdm class and instantiate an object, passing in your FTD hostname/IP, username and password: